TannerGilbert/Machine-Learning-Explained/Metrics/README.tex.md

 ### R2 Score

+The **coefficient of determination**, denoted as $R^2$ is the proportion of the variation in the dependent variable that has been explained by the independent variables in the model.

 $$R^2(y, \hat{y}) = 1 - \frac{\sum_{i=1}^{n} (y_i - \hat{y}_i)^2}{\sum_{i=1}^{n} (y_i - \bar{y})^2}$$

 where $\bar{y} = \frac{1}{n} \sum_{i=1}^{n} y_i$